-My themes relate to the beauty, eroticism, dignity and suffering of women.
-Women have been exploited as commodities since ancient times, as slaves, courtesans, advertising media, objects of pleasure - commodities.
-In the present day in countless photos ranging from erotic to pornography.
+My themes relate to the beauty, eroticism, dignity, and suffering of women.
+Since ancient times, women have been exploited as commodities as slaves, courtesans, advertising media, and objects of pleasure - commodities.
+In the present day in countless photos range from erotic to pornography.
 With my works, whose foundations partly come from erotic internet sites, I would like to refer to this and, with the help of painting, raise the image as a mass commodity to an art object with value and dignity, thus giving the young girls and women back their dignity.

 Details and atmosphere are very important to me.

-I have therefore developed a technique called "Dietra Aria" technique, which means "behind the air".
+I have therefore developed a technique called the "Dietro Aria" technique, which means "behind the air."

-The pictures I make in the Dietro Aria technique therefore need a lot of time - several months.
+Therefore, the pictures I make in the Dietro Aria technique need a lot of time - several months.

 "Who is able to see the dignity of women - who is able to preserve it - who is able to depict it?

-As a child, at the age of about 10 , even before a first visit to a museum, I began to paint a self-portrait on cardboard squared from a photograph with oil pastels - a first experience between oil paint and drawing technique.
-Only much later did I learn that quadrature was already used by the old masters.
+As a child, at the age of about 10, even before the first visit to a museum, I began to paint a self-portrait on cardboard squared from a photograph with oil pastels - the first experience between oil paint and drawing technique.
+Only much later did I learn that the old masters already used quadrature.

 I hope I was able to give a good insight into my approach.